PDConSec/vsc-print/README.md

 KaTeX requires an internet connection.
 You must also configure a stylesheet reference.
 Details are in the manual.

 ## Release Notes

+### 0.9.0
+- Various dependencies updated to mitigate security risks.
+- Syntax colouring fix for multi-line strings and comments, thanks to [gji](https://github.com/gji) closes #85 and #63
+- Changed default stylesheet from vs2015 (a dark theme) to Atelier Dune.
+- Added support for printing entire folders thanks to [alainx277](https://github.com/Alainx277).

 ### 0.8.3